 My point is that is both counties, by filing suit against the same people that for years they went to and said “can you produce enough energy for (fill in the blank), are they really shooting themselves in the foot?

-Or are they only after the money that comes from towing this line.
-Because if that is all that this is about – making sure their campaign war-chests are filled with endorsements and money, than is this whole exercise really about the Earth, or about them, and the people behind them looking to get paid.
+Or are they only after the money that comes from towing this line?
+Because if that is all that this is about – making sure their campaign war-chests are filled with endorsements and money, then is this whole exercise really about the Earth, or about them, and the people behind them looking to get paid.